Laurapaws/graphGrabber/README.md

 ---

+**checkFolders()**

+This is a folder check that is ran in multiple places including on startup and if a user tries to click a button that needs GraphGrabber's folders.
+It throws up a message asking the user whether they want to create folders or not.

+---

+**askForOutput()**

+Simply a popup that will ask the user to enter their desired file name.
+Will remove special characters with the following regex expression:

+    '[^A-Za-z0-9 ]+'

+---

 **btnClearFolders()**

 Deletes every file using os.remove() in the folders created by btnInitialiseFolders().
 Will not ask for confirmation.
 Deleted files are logged in GG.log